pchiorean/Indentz/docs/README.md

 #### **`SwatchesCleanup.jsx`**
 Converts process RGB swatches to CMYK and renames them to 'C= M= Y= K=' format.
 It also deletes unused swatches and removes duplicates.
 Spot colors are not changed.

-It contains code originally written by Marc Autret, Dave Saunders and others.
+It contains code written by Marc Autret, Dave Saunders and others.

-**Suggested shortcut:** `⇧F2`
+_Suggested shortcut:_ `⇧F2`

 ---